Asperguide/asper-header/README.md

 - Add 12 more languages to the module (es, zh-cn, zh-tw, de, ja, ko, ru, pt-br, tr, pl, cs, hu)
 - Update `messageReference.ts` in order to support such languages

+### 1.0.6

+- Fix the debug check
+- Fix test with the logger

 ---

 ## Following Extension Guidelines